 FDA Advisory Committees - FDA Center for Drug Evaluation and Research (CDER) - Arthritis Advisory Committee (AAC)

-The Committee will discuss a BLA for sirukumab injection (proposed trade name PLIVENSIA), submitted by Janssen Biotech, Inc., for the treatment of adult patients with moderately to severely active rheumatoid arthritis who have5had an inadequate response or are intolerant to one or more disease modifying anti-rheumatic drugs.
-The discussion will include dose selection, efficacy, radiographic progression study, and safety.
+The Committee voted against recommending approval, by a vote of 1-Yes to 12-No, with no abstentions, of sirukumab injection (proposed trade name PLIVENSIA), by Janssen Biotech, Inc. (Janssen), for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response or are intolerant to one or more disease-modifying anti-rheumatic drugs (DMARDs).

 The Committee supported by a vote of 20-Yes to 0-No, with no abstentions, that the totality of the evidence supports licensure of GP2015, a proposed biosimilar to Amgen Inc.’s Enbrel (etanercept), submitted by Sandoz, Inc. (Sandoz), a unit of Novartis AG.